 Macro lenses shorter than 50mm are going to show some slight level of distortion the wider it goes.
 The last thing you want is for your jewelry to look distorted.

 If you’re going to purchase a macro lens then consider one that is advertised as 1:1 magnification.
-This means how it appears on your shot is the same size as how it is in real life.
+This means how it appears on your shot is the same size of how it is in real life.
 You may see cheaper macros at 2:1 magnification – try your best to avoid these for accuracy purposes.

 Another specification to look at a macro lens’ minimum focus distance.
 This is how close you can get to the jewelry and still use the autofocus (AF).
 Some macro lenses allow you to get closer than others.